-The extraction and distribution of drinking water are regulated under the federal Safe Drinking Water Act (SDWA).
-In New York State, implementation of the SDWA is delegated to the New York State Department of Health (NYSDOH) and administered locally by SCDHS.
+York State Department of Health (NYSDOH) and administered locally by SCDHS.
 Because BNL provides potable water to more than 25 full-time residents, it is subject to the same requirements as a municipal water supplier.
-Monitoring requirements are prescribed annually by SCDHS, and a Potable Water Sampling and Analysis Plan (Bruno 2021) is prepared by the Laboratory to comply with these requirements.
+Monitoring requirements are prescribed annually by SCDHS, and a Potable Water Sampling and Analysis Plan (Bruno, 2022) is prepared by the Laboratory to comply with these requirements.